A guide to alternative funeral ideas

 - Get together to prepare the food: bake bread – perhaps in the shape of a heart or a plait – and break it together

-- Have the after-funeral reception in the village hall, community center, your home, the local pub
+- Following the funeral you might want to gather in the village hall, community center, your home, or the local pub

 - Hire a horse-drawn carriage for the final journey

 - Have alternative funeral music, for example, a jazz band that leads the funeral procession

 - Ask everyone to write a message and tie it to a tree, a pebble, or rock

 - Organise a Woodland Burial, We can recommend, peaceful settings in Essex, and can arrange this for you.